 Have your teeth become yellowed and stained over time?
 Staining agents in the modern diet combined with the passage of time can take a toll on your smile.
-If you are looking for professional teeth whitening in Lone Tree, our team at Metropolitan Dental Care can deliver!
+If you are looking for professional teeth whitening in Denver, our team at Metropolitan Dental Care can deliver!
 Dentist-supervised teeth whitening can lighten your natural teeth up to eight shades, offering a dramatic outcome.
 Best of all, we can offer a convenient solution that will fit into your busy schedule.
 Today, we will explore the facts and myths about teeth whitening so you can choose an option that is right for you.

 Types of Dental Staining

-Before exploring teeth whitening in Lone Tree, let’s talk about the types of staining that can occur.
+Before exploring teeth whitening Denver, let’s talk about the types of staining that can occur.
 First, extrinsic stains affect the outer layers of the tooth structure.
 This type of discoloration is primarily due to the consumption of dark-colored foods and beverages, such as coffee, tea, red wine, berries, and fruit juices.
 Luckily, extrinsic stains respond remarkably well to teeth whitening.
 Intrinsic stains affect the innermost layers of a tooth, and are typically the result of medications, genetic conditions, or trauma.
 Unfortunately, intrinsic stains are not improved with teeth whitening.
 Patients who have this type of discoloration should consider alternative methods, such as porcelain veneers or dental bonding.

 How Does Teeth Whitening Work?